- Home

 When to contact a palliative care facility

 Some people and their family and friends are unsure of when to contact a palliative care unit.
-They may wait to call until the final days, possibly missing out on the support that a palliative care unit or hospice has to offer.
-Some facilities have waiting lists, so talk to your palliative care team about when would be an appropriate time to make the first contact.
+They may wait to call until the final days, possibly missing out on the support that a palliative care team has to offer.
+Some facilities have waiting lists, so talk to your doctor or palliative care team early about how you should make arrangements and when would be an appropriate time to make the first contact.

 View the Cancer Council NSW editorial policy.